Site Search

 In the later 20th century artists started to produce works by working directly in, and with land.
 Movements included Land Art, Site-specific art, and Environmental art.

-More recently, artists have engaged with political and economic issues about land eg Amy Balkin’s "This the Public Domain" project in California; Maria Eichhorn’s "Acquisition of a plot of land in Munster"; N55’s international LAND project; and "The Land" by Kamin Lertchaiprasert and Rirkrit Tiravanija in Thailand.
+More recently, artists engaged with some of the political and economic issues about land eg Amy Balkin’s "This is the Public Domain" project in California; Maria Eichhorn’s "Acquisition of a plot of land in Munster"; N55’s international LAND project; and "The Land" by Kamin Lertchaiprasert and Rirkrit Tiravanija in Thailand.

-Artist Patrick Keiller has been making a series of feature-length ‘essay’ films about landscape, place, politics, and economic history in England, including "London" (1994), "Robinson in Space" (1997), and "Robinson in Ruins" (2010).
-In the project "The Future of Landscape and the Moving Image", he has adopted a research method working collaboratively with two academics, a geographer and a cultural historian.
+Artist Patrick Keiller made a series of feature-length ‘essay’ films about landscape, place, politics, and economic history in England, including "London" (1994), "Robinson in Space" (1997), and "Robinson in Ruins" (2010).
+In the project "The Future of Landscape and the Moving Image", he worked collaboratively with two academics, a geographer and a cultural historian.